KSDunne/whisper_riding_school/README.md

 ### User Goals

+- Learn about the benefits of horse riding as a hobby
-- Find a service that offers horse riding lessons in Carlow, Ireland
+- Once the user knows about the benefits of horse riding then would then like to find a service that offers horse riding lessons in the Leinster region of Ireland
 - Learn about a range of horse riding disaplines from around the world
 - Familiarise themselves with safe and functional riding gear
 - Find contact information for the farm so they can arrange a time and date for their riding lessons and easily find the physical site using a map